the-lambda-way/CarbMetSim/issues.md

 ## Encapsulation

 Encapsulation needs to be improved across the board.
 Parameters should be accessed through public interfaces instead of variables or friendship.
 Some parameters in HumanBody are only used in a single organ, these should maybe be moved into those organs.
-More algorithms can be abstracted and put into "utility.h".
+More algorithms can be abstracted and put into "common.h".

 ## Changelog